Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 Analytical meditation helps the virtuous objects underlying the Dharma teachings heard, read & reflected upon to rise, take root in the mind & grow.
 By study, we understand the various individual Dharma teachings heard and/or read.
 By reflection, we are able to confront these teachings with one another and establish an larger, comprehensive view on Dharma, as it were bringing the pieces of the puzzle together to form a whole.
 These two steps involve the use of imagination & reason, and aim at a clear representation of the Dharma.
 When reason has thus firmly grasped the vastness of the Dharma, and cleared inconsistencies by the use of logic & reasoning, analytical meditation allows, on the basis of such a right view, virtuous states of mind to arise.
 These make the mind supple and willing to move on, i.e. establish these virtuous states as objects of Calm Abiding ;

 • Calm Abiding or "śamatha" meditation : the virtuous states of mind generated by successful analytical meditations are the objects of a single-pointed concentration or placement meditation.
 We train to avoid distractions disturbing concentration, holding the virtuous objects before the mind's eye.
 When these thoughts and/or feelings fade, we return to analytical meditation.
 Very deep levels of calmness are attained while concentrating on an object firmly placed in the mind.
 Having found our virtuous object through analytical meditation, we concentrate on it single-pointedly for as long as possible.
-In this way, it becomes very acquainted.
+In this way, it becomes very acquainted & familiar.
 Eventually we spontaneously mentally circumambulating it, contemplating its interdependent possibilities with little or no effort.
 This happens with increased inner stillness.

 The process of Buddhist meditation thus involves three steps :